-Veigar Senna Darkness Deck Guide
+Darkness Deck Guide

+Senna allows you to cast Slow spells, most importantly Darkness, at Fast speed, making your control gameplan feel much smoother.
 She also is an impressive Darkness engine, making it very easy to chain Darkness’es once you’ve secured a couple of discounts or damage buffs.

-Veigar generates one Darkness on-summon, and he buffs its damage at each round start.
+Veigar generates one Darkness on-summon, and also buffs its damage at each Round Start.
 While Veigar does not have the same immediate impact as Senna, if he can stay alive for a few turns, he will make it far easier for you to control the board with big Darknesses.

 Darkbulb Acolyte is the cheapest way to generate a Darkness, and it has an efficient body for its low cost.
-Ixtali Sentinel is much more expensive – however, the Lifesteal keyword helps to stabilize, and the Darkness that doubles up to face allows you to increase the pressure, level up Veigar faster, or outright finish some games.
+Ixtali Sentinel is much more expensive – however, the Lifesteal keyword helps to stabilize, and the Darkness that doubles to go face allows you to increase the pressure, level up Veigar faster, or outright finish some games.

 Techs and Options

 Darkness is a very inefficient spell early on, and you should hold onto it until it gets some buffs or cost reductions – that is unless you have absolutely nothing else to do or see a great opportunity.
 Instead, in the early game, focus on making Darkness’es stronger with Twisted Catalyzer, Stilted Robemaker, Veigar, and Senna, so then you spike in the mid-game with cheap, high-damage Darknesses.

 Veigar comes down at a significant tempo loss, and you certainly don’t want to lose him before he triggers.
-In some matchups, you want to play him as soon as possible to get as many Darkness buffs as possible, while in others, you might want to hold onto him until the tempo loss is less impactful and/or the opponent’s removals are gone or less convenient.
+In some matchups, you want to play him as soon as possible to get as many Darkness buffs as possible, while in others, you might want to hold onto him until the tempo loss is less impactful and/or the opponent’s removals are used up or became less convenient to use.

 Once Senna levels, she provides a cost reduction for your removals.
 Because of that, you want to level her up quickly, and at the lowest invesment possible, so you can benefit from the cost reduction on more spells.
-Withering Wail or Withering Mist are particularly good at accelerating her level-up.
+Withering Wail or The Box are particularly good at accelerating her level-up.

-Conchologist gives you 3 choices among 32 possible 1-3 cost spells from your regions – Bandle City and Shadow Isles.
+Conchologist gives you 3 choices among 44 possible 1-3 cost spells from your regions – Bandle City and Shadow Isles.
 Here are some things to keep in mind:

 - Black Spear is often clunky, but it’s at a premium when it comes to removing mid-size threats.